-I'm currently co-founder and CTO of Nash, a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.
+I'm currently a co-founder at Nash, a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.

-I have a PhD in Computer Science from Stanford and have published articles in leading journals and conferences, such as Nature, CHI, EMNLP, and AAAI.
+I have a PhD in Computer Science from Stanford and have published articles in venues such as CHI, EMNLP, AAAI, and Nature.

-Previously, I co-founded Proxino, a web analytics company funded by Y Combinator.
+Previously, I co-founded Proxino, a web analytics company.

 I have co-founded several notable companies and organizations.

 Nash is a non-custodial exchange and asset management platform for cryptocurrencies and other tokens.

 We have developed technology that brings stronger performance and UX to non-custodial trading.

 The company is no longer operational.